 4. Know the ins and outs of your student overdraft

 If you’ve opened a student current account, it’s likely your bank will have offered you an interest-free student arranged overdraft.
-But before you start spending, make sure you understand everything to do with your student overdraft – including when you’ll need to pay the money back.
+But before you start spending, make sure you understand everything to do with your student overdraft.
+This includes when you’ll need to pay the money back.

 5. Learn your course timetable

-Managing your own time effectively is important - from lectures to study time to hanging with friends, there's plenty to do.
+Managing your own time effectively is important.
+From lectures to study time and hanging with friends, there's plenty to do.
 Learning your course timetable can help you make sure you’re attending all your classes.